DolphyWind/SFML-Extension/README.md

     - RoundedRectangle - A class for rectangles whose corners are rounded.
     - Squircle - A squircle class based on x^4 + y^4 = r^4 definition.
     - Ellipse - An ellipse shape class.
 - **Managers:** Managers for various SFML Objects.
-(How they work will change in the future)
+    - ManagerBase - Base manager class.
+All the other managers classes are derived from this class.
-    - Texture Manager - Simple texture manager.
-Loads textures from various resources and stores textures into hashmaps.
+    - TextureManager - Loads textures from various resources and stores them in a hashmap.
+Inherits from sfex::ManagerBase\<sf::Texture\>
-    - Sprite Manager - Simple SpriteManager class.
+    - SpriteManager - Simple SpriteManager class.
+Inherits from sfex::ManagerBase\<sf::Sprite\>
-    - Sound Manager - Simple sound manager class that stores sounds and their buffers into seperate hashmaps and can play them.
+    - SoundManager - Simple sound manager class that stores sounds and their buffers into seperate hashmaps.
+Inherits from ManagerBase\<sf::Sound\>
-    - Music Manager - Simple music manager class that stores musics in a hashmap and can play them.
+    - MusicManager - Simple music manager class that stores musics in a hashmap and can play them.
+Inherits from ManagerBase\<sf::Music\>
-- **Numeric:** Things that are related to math.
+- **Numeric:** Classes that are related to math.
     - Vector2 - 2D Vector class that adds some linear algebra functions and operators to sf::Vector2\<T\>
     - Vector3 - 3D Vector class that adds some linear algebra functions and operators to sf::Vector3\<T\>
     - Gradient - A gradient class that allows you to create gradients between anything that supports addition and multiplication operators.